Dating Again This Spring? 4 Steps to Overcome Self-Sabotage Anxiety (Chicago, IL)

 This is one way for my anxious overthinkers to start building connections with others.
 Have at least one open-ended question you’d be genuinely interested in asking someone new in your back pocket.
 Use the question during your daily interactions.

-Exercise: Choose one question from this list of open-ended questions (add link to questions) and ask the person.
+Exercise: Choose one question from this list of open-ended questions and ask the person.

 Example question:“What’s one thing that made you laugh today?”